 Make eye contact.
 Make sure to give your date your full attention by making eye contact.
 It shows you are actively listening and engaged in the conversation.
 There is nothing more disrespectful than looking around the room while your date is trying to talk with you.

-Find common interest.
-Navigate your conversation until you find common interest.
-You don’t want to force-feed your date a topic you’re passionate about, if they lack attentiveness.
-Finding common ground will put both parties at ease, and allow the conversation to flow more naturally.
+Find common interests.
+Navigate your conversation until you find a common ground.
+You don’t want to force-feed your date on a topic you’re passionate about if they lack interest in it.
+Finding commonalities will put both parties at ease, and allow the conversation to flow more naturally.

 Be positive when speaking of formers.
-Normally, I tell clients to steer clear of formers, religion, and politics on first-date talk.
-However, if the two of you have found common ground through one of these topics, it’s OK, as long as the conversation is kept positive.
-For example, always remain respectful when speaking of ex’s, as it is a huge reflection on yourself.
+Normally, I tell clients to steer clear of talking about exes, religion, and politics on first-date talk.
+However, if the two of you have found common ground through one of these topics, it’s fine as long as the conversation is kept positive.
+For example, always remain respectful when speaking of exes, as it is a huge reflection on yourself.

 What should singles avoid on a first date?

 Don’t google your date!
 I had a client who went through the trouble of pre-date googling, then boasting about all of her self-informed knowledge to her date.
-Not only did it knock her into stalker status, she appeared foolishly proud for bragging about something so simple as a quick Google search.
-Besides, isn’t it better discovering who your date is firsthand?
+Not only did it knock her into stalker status, but she also appeared foolishly proud for bragging about something so simple as a quick Google search.
+Besides, isn’t it better to discover who your date is firsthand?